 Brokers trading certificates of deposit, registered investment advisors buying CDs, and firms assisting financial institutions in raising deposits.
 They all use our CAMEL ranks to assess the quality of banks issuing brokered CDs.
 State and local governments, determining the amount of assets to secure their bank deposits, rely on our rating services to measure the safety and soundness of financial institutions.
 Federal agencies use IDCFP ranks to determine credit worthiness.
 Private companies selling products to financial institutions determine potential for risk by using our institution ratings.
 Finally, individual banks, savings institutions and credit unions rely on our CAMEL analysis when evaluating their own strength, as well as for inter-bank lending.

-The financial ratios used in IDCFP ranks have also been utilized in education for many years.
-Dr David Cole, Professor Emeritus of Finance from the Fisher College of Business at the Ohio State University, incorporates IDCFP’s NOPAT ROE analysis as part of his instruction at the Pacific Coast Banking School (PCBS), currently being utilized in the summer 2019 session.
-Dr Cole presents our unique calculations for return on earning assets (ROEA) and return on financial leverage (ROFL), the two components of our NOPAT ROE, or Net Operating Profit (After Tax) Return on Equity.
-He compares the traditional profit model of return on average assets and return on stockholder’s equity to the components of IDCFP’s NOPAT ROE, demonstrating our unique measurement of successful operating and profitable financial management.
+The financial ratios used in IDCFP ranks were utilized in education for many years.
+Dr. David Cole, Professor Emeritus of Finance from the Fisher College of Business at the Ohio State University, incorporated IDCFP’s NOPAT ROE analysis as part of his instruction at the Pacific Coast Banking School (PCBS), which was utilized in the summer 2019 session.
+Dr Cole presented our unique calculations for return on earning assets (ROEA) and return on financial leverage (ROFL), the two components of our NOPAT ROE, or Net Operating Profit (After Tax) Return on Equity.
+He compared the traditional profit model of return on average assets and return on stockholder’s equity to the components of IDCFP’s NOPAT ROE, demonstrating our unique measurement of successful operating and profitable financial management.